Proper Revenue Recognition is crucial to any business, but things are changing.

 What steps can you take to ensure you’re following the right guidelines?

-In this edition of “Unique Perspectives – The DGC Podcast,” Nick Tamvaklis, a Manager at DGC, guides us through the new Revenue Recognition standard.
+In this edition of “Unique Perspectives – The DGC Podcast,” Nick Tamvaklis, a Principal at DGC, guides us through the new Revenue Recognition standard.

 So why is the standard changing?